madebycomrades/autokitty-react/readme.md

 $ npm -s t
 ```

-> The unit tests use Jasmine.
-For tests that interact with the DOM `window` and `document` globals are provided by jsdom without the need for a browser, headless or otherwise.
-Module imports can be mocked in test subjects using proxyquire.

 ## Database

 [PouchDB](http://pouchdb.com) provides a unified CouchDB-based interface to local or remote data stores.

-### Development

-The development database lives in-memory and is recreated each time the app starts.
+The development database is local and in-memory, and is recreated each time the app starts.

-### Production

 > TODO: How will the production database work?
 Cloudant?